+Clothes and bags

-Place your clothes and bags in a container and wash in a hot washing machine cycle.
+Place your clothes and bags in a

+container and wash in a hot washing

+machine cycle.

-your hands, wrists, arms, neck, nails and areas that might have been exposed.
+Have a shower and make sure to clean your hands, wrists, arms, neck, nails and areas that might have been exposed.